Creatine: Absorption

-Clearance

-It has been shown that once supplementation of creatine stops, muscle creatine stores return to baseline in 4–6 weeks.

 Exercise and sport

 Creatine supplements are marketed in ethyl ester, gluconate, monohydrate, and nitrate forms.

 Creatine supplementation for sporting performance enhancement is considered safe for short-term use but there is a lack of safety data for long term use, or for use in children and adolescents.

-A 2018 review article in the Journal of the International Society of Sports Nutrition said that creatine monohydrate might help with energy availability for high-intensity exercise.
+According to a 2018 review article in the Journal of the International Society of Sports Nutrition creatine monohydrate is the most effective nutritional supplement to increase high intensity exercise capacity and muscle mass during training.

 Creatine use can increase maximum power and performance in high-intensity anaerobic repetitive work (periods of work and rest) by 5% to 15%.
-Creatine has no significant effect on aerobic endurance, though it will increase power during short sessions of high-intensity aerobic exercise.
+Creatine supplementation exerts positive ergogenic effects on single and multiple bouts of short-duration, high-intensity exercise activities, in addition to potentiating exercise training adaptations.
+Creatine has no significant effect on aerobic endurance.

-A survey of 21,000 college athletes showed that 14% of athletes take creatine supplements to try to improve performance.
-Non-athletes report taking creatine supplements to improve appearance.
+A 2014 survey of 21,000 US college athletes showed that 14% of athletes take creatine supplements.

 Research

 Cognitive performance

-Creatine is reported to have a beneficial effect on brain function and cognitive processing, although the evidence is difficult to interpret systematically and the appropriate dosing is unknown.
-The greatest effects appears to be in individuals who are stressed (due, for instance, to sleep deprivation) or cognitively impaired.
+Creatine is sometimes reported to have a beneficial effect on brain function and cognitive processing, although the evidence is difficult to interpret systematically and the appropriate dosing is unknown.
+The greatest effect appears to be in individuals who are stressed (due, for instance, to sleep deprivation) or cognitively impaired.

+A 2018 systematic review found that "generally, there was evidence that short-term memory and intelligence/reasoning may be improved by creatine administration", whereas for other cognitive domains "the results were conflicting".

+A 2023 meta-analysis including 8 randomized controlled trials found that creatine supplementation improved memory performance with dosing parameters such as intake amounts and duration having no additional effects.
+Any positive effects on cognition from creatine supplementation seem to be greater for older adults.

+A 2024 systematic review found no significant effect for healthy, unstressed individuals and mixed results for people under stress, suggesting that more research is needed to determine optimal dosing parameters and quantify changes in brain creatine levels during supplementation.

+A 2024 randomized trial involving 15 sleep-deprived subjects found that a single large dose of creatine (0.35 g/kg) may partially restore cognitive performance and resolve aberrant brain metabolism parameters.

+In a 2024 scientific opinion article, the European Food Safety Authority Panel on Nutrition, Novel Foods and Food Allergens determined that a cause and effect relationship cannot be established between creatine supplementation and increased cognitive function based on existing studies.
+In particular, it ruled that there is currently insufficient evidence on the mechanisms by which creatine can impact cognition.

 Muscular disease

 A meta-analysis found that creatine treatment increased muscle strength in muscular dystrophies, and potentially improved functional performance.
 Creatine treatment does not appear to improve muscle strength in people who have metabolic myopathies.
 High doses of creatine lead to increased muscle pain and an impairment in activities of daily living when taken by people who have McArdle disease.

-According to a clinical study focusing on people with various muscular dystrophies, using a pure form of creatine monohydrate can be beneficial in rehabilitation after injuries and immobilization.